 Conclusion:

-Tracking these five basic metrics DSO, aging reports, CEI, bad debt proportion, and receivables turnover ratio provides important insights into your company’s AR health.
-By routinely investigating these figures, you can distinguish patterns, optimize cash flow, and take proactive measures to progress your collections handle, eventually defending your business’s financial stability.
+Tracking these five basic metrics, DSO, aging reports, CEI, bad debt proportion, and receivables turnover ratio,o provides important insights into your company’s AR health.
+By routinely investigating these figures, you can distinguish patterns, optimize cash flow, and take proactive measures to progress your collections handling, eventually defending your business’s financial stability.